mlubinsky/mlubinsky.github.com/ml_2/README.md

 16. What is ‘Naive’ in the Naive Bayes Theorem?

 Ans: Naive Bayes classifier assumes that all the input variables are independent of each other means they don’t have any relationship between them which is actually an unrealistic assumption for real data.
 Let’s suppose a dataset that contains information about fruits and detects whether the fruit is an apple or not.
 A sample of this data contains a fruit that is red, round, and about 4'' in diameter.
 Even if all these features depend on each other or upon the existence of the other feature A Naive Bayes classifier will always consider them as independent contributors for the prediction of the fruit.

 17. How Ensemble Learning Works?

 Ans: Ensemble Learning is a technique in which the predictions or results of multiple models are combines to achieve better performance.
-Let’s Take an example if you buy a car you generally go for research on the web to search for reviews and features of different cars and In the end, after combining all the reviews you create your own review of that car and decide whether you want to purchase or not.
+Let’s Take an example
+if you buy a car you generally go for research on the web to search for reviews and features of different cars and In the end, after combining all the reviews you create your own review of that car and decide whether you want to purchase or not.
 The review you create is the better version of all the reviews you read because it contains the information from all the reviews.
 Ensemble learning works the same, The predictions from many algorithms are used to create a better model.
 Ensemble Learning can be done using two ways, one is to use different algorithms prediction combine to generate a new high accuracy prediction or another way is to use a single algorithm multiple times and at the end, use each model prediction to generate a better model with good accuracy.
-“Don’t Let Yesterday Take Up Too Much Of Today.” — Will Rogers

 18. What is bagging and Boosting in machine learning?